zfletch/p_enum/README.md

 Parallel `Enum`.
-This library provides a set of functions similar to the ones in the [Enum](https://hexdocs.pm/elixir/Enum.html) module except that the function is executed on each element parallel.
+This library provides a set of functions similar to the ones in the [Enum](https://hexdocs.pm/elixir/Enum.html) module except that the function argument is executed on each element in parallel.

-The behavior of each of the functions should be the same as the `Enum` varieties, except that order of execution is not guaranteed.
+The behavior of each of the `PEnum` functions should be the same as the `Enum` varieties, except that order of execution is not guaranteed.

 Except where otherwise noted, the function names are identical to the ones in `Enum` but with a `p` in front.
 For example, `PEnum.pmap` is a parallel version of